sgrigory/advent-of-code/src/main/scala/README.md

-Solutions for Advent of Code 2020 in Scala
+# Scala solutions for Advent of Code 2020